Pulmonary Stenosis

 The pulmonary valve is on the right side of the heart.
 It separates the right ventricle and the entrance to the pulmonary artery, which carries blood to the lungs.
 Valves are like doors that open and close.
 They open to allow blood to flow into the next chamber of the heart or into one of the arteries, and then they shut to keep blood from flowing backwards.

 With pulmonary stenosis, the pulmonary valve is malformed.
-This causes the pulmonary valve to not fully open.
+This causes the valve to not fully open.
 This forces the heart (right ventricle) to pump harder to get blood past the pulmonary valve and into the lungs.
 Over time, the right ventricle thickens because of the extra work it is doing.
 As the right ventricle thickens, it becomes less effective at pumping blood through the pulmonary valve.

 Written by/reviewed by: Arthur Schoenstadt, MD